Sir George Osborn, 4th Baronet

-Sir George Osborn, 4th Baronet (10 May 1742 – 29 June 1818) was a British Army officer and politician.
-He fought in the American Revolutionary War as a British officer.
-He served in the House of Commons from 1769 to 1784 - before, during, and after that conflict.
-In 1777, he led a detachment of the Guards Brigade at the battles of Brandywine and Germantown.
-Besides his combat duties, he served as the inspector of the Hessian mercenary soldiers.
-After returning from America in 1777, he was promoted in rank to general officer.
-In 1787, he received advancement to lieutenant general.
-He is remembered in United States history for a clever but harsh comment that he made concerning the dead body of an American officer.
+Lieutenant-General Sir George Osborn, 4th Baronet (10 May 1742 – 29 June 1818) was a British military officer and Tory politician who served in the American War of Independence.
+He also sat in the House of Commons from 1769 to 1784.
+In 1777, Osborn led a detachment of the Brigade of Guards at the battles of Brandywine and Germantown.
+Besides his combat duties, he served as the inspector of Hessian troops in North America.
+After returning from America in 1777, Osborn was promoted to brigadier general.
+In 1787, he received advancement to lieutenant-general.